Human eyesight has evolved over millions of years, giving us a range of vision that enables us to survive, prosper, and enjoy life.

 If you want to know exactly what the World looks like to a dog, take a look at the online dog vision app.

-As one of the most deadly predators in the ocean, sharks are fascinating creatures with some intriguing visual abilities, which are much different to land-based animals.
+As one of the most deadly predators in the ocean, sharks are fascinating creatures with some intriguing visual abilities, which are much different from land-based animals.

-Due to the position of their eyes, they have an almost 360 degree field of vision, and unlike humans, they use both three dimensional and monocular vision.
+Due to the position of their eyes, they have an almost 360-degree field of vision, and unlike humans, they use both three dimensional and monocular vision.
 For a shark, monocular eyesight gives it a distinct hunting advantage, as it allows each eye to work independently from the other.
-This single focus enables the shark to improve its clarity of vision prior to attack.
+This single focus enables the shark to improve its clarity of vision prior to the attack.